 For busy families this recipe is ideal.
 Simply throw all the ingredients into the slow cooker (no frying needed), leave to cook for several hours and then add the gnocchi towards the end.
 It couldn’t be any easier!

-My family all loved this recipe and I can see it being a permanent fixture on our meal planning this winter!
+My whole family all loved this recipe and I can see it being a permanent fixture on our meal planning this winter!
 If you try this recipe please do let me know what you think.

 Or tag me in a picture on Instagram.
 I’d love to see your pictures!